stormpath/stormpath-documentation/source/reference.rst

     * - ``loginAttempts``
       - String (:ref:`Link <about-links>`)
       - N/A
-      - A link to the collection of Login Attempts for this Application.
-For more information see :ref:<how-login-works>.
+      - The endpoint for :ref:`Login Attempts <ref-loginattempts>` for this Application..

     * - ``passwordResetTokens``
       - String (:ref:`Link <about-links>`)
       - N/A
-      - A link to the collection of Password Reset Tokens, used in :ref:`password reset workflows <password-reset-flow>`.
+      - The endpoint for Password Reset Tokens, used in :ref:`password reset workflows <password-reset-flow>`.

     * - ``apiKeys``
       - String (:ref:`Link <about-links>`)